Psychedelic/dab/README.md

 > An Internet Computer open internet service for data.

-All the data an IC app needs to make seamless experiences, accessible directly on the IC.
+All the data an IC app needs to make a seamless experience, accessible directly on the IC.
 [DAB](https://dab.ooo/) is an open internet service for NFT, Token, Canister, and Dapp registries.

-### 🛣️ DAB's Roadmap (Tentative)
+### 🛣️ DAB's Roadmap (Order is not set)

 * [x] NFT List
 * [ ] Token List